What Is Product Liability?

 Under any theory of liability, a plaintiff in a product liability case must prove that the product that caused injury was defective and that the defect made the product unreasonably dangerous.
 There are three types of defects that might cause injury and give rise to manufacturer or supplier liability:

-This Latin term means "the thing speaks for itself," and indicates that the defect at issue would not exist unless someone was negligent.
-If the doctrine is successfully invoked, the plaintiff is no longer required to prove how the defendant was negligent; rather, the defendant is required to prove that it was not negligent.
+This Latin term means "the thing speaks for itself" and indicates that the defect would not exist unless someone was negligent.
+If your attorney successfully invokes this doctrine, you are no longer required to prove that the defendant was negligent; instead, the defendant must prove that it was not negligent.

-The second rule that helps plaintiffs in product liability cases is that of strict liability.
-If strict liability applies, the plaintiff does not need to prove that a manufacturer was negligent, but only that the product was defective.
-By eliminating the issue of manufacturer fault, the concept of no-fault, or "strict" liability allows plaintiffs to recover where they otherwise might not.
+The second rule that helps plaintiffs in product liability cases is strict liability.
+If strict liability applies, the plaintiff does not need to prove that a manufacturer was negligent but only that the product was defective or posed a risk of harm.

 Unavoidably Unsafe Products